Written by Gloria Tsang, RD of HealthCastle.com

 The results of this NPC trial is a good reminder that antioxidants do not benefit all diseases, especially when they are in pure supplement form.

 Selenium Key Message: Enjoy the benefits of selenium!
 Selenium is found in many foods such as seafood, lean meats, grains, eggs and garlic.
+It is unknown that how much selenium is enough for men.
+In addition, we also don’t know if selenium supplements help every man or only some.
 If you are taking a selenium supplement, the maximum amount from food and supplements considered safe is 400 mcg a day.

 If you would like to include more foods with high levels of antioxidants, fruits & vegetables as well as whole grains would be good choices.
 For a sensible heart smart diet, emphasize fruits and vegetables, whole grains, fatty fish and choose skinless lean meats.